cspr-rad/kairos-spec/info.md

   withdraw to L2 and L2 including that into the L1 transaction it generates next.
 However, this relies on the L2 not denying you service.
 - "Validity proofs" are ZKPs rolled up into one

+Questions:
+- Does Risc0 support GPU acceleration?
+What about Lita's products?

 First steps:
 - Merge spec.md into spec.typ